 Exercise & Living

-This crossbreed needs regular exercise but will not be as active as its Husky side of the family.
+This crossbreed needs regular exercise but will not be as active as the Husky side of the family.
 Both parent breeds are active dogs, so expect to spend time every day making sure the little guy gets plenty of time and space to explore.
 Opportunities for both indoor and outdoor playtime are best to keep him healthy.
 These little guys are small enough to get a good amount of energy released with inside play.

 Chihuahua Huskies will need a lot of attention, and they crave it.
-Due to the smaller size, they are good dogs to have for smaller homes and apartments but will get impatient and destructive if they are not kept entertained.
+Due to their smaller size, they are good dogs to have for smaller homes and apartments but will get impatient and destructive if they are not kept entertained.

 These are not dogs that should be kept outside long term.
 They love to be around humans and are too small to be left outside unattended.
 Due to the yippy yappy nature of Chihuahuas and the howling nature of Huskies, they may be a bit noisy at times.
 If you live in an apartment or have noise-sensitive neighbors, keep this in mind.